Negotiation Idioms

 - to hide something of value

-I thought that the negotiations would be unsuccessful but my boss had a card up his sleeve that we did not know about.
+I thought that the negotiations would not succeed but my boss had a card up his sleeve that we did not know about.

 have a poker face